Written by the Iron Vegan Education Team

 ‘Tis the season for fa-la-la-la long errand lists, no matter what your holiday traditions.
 Between the shopping, cooking, and cleaning, it’s likely your eating habits run the gamut from frequently over-indulging in food and drink to forgetting to eat altogether.
 Neither option is particularly good for your energy or mood at a time when you need both to be at their peak.

-Feed your energy
+Feed your Energy

-The key to sustainable energy is to maintain balanced blood glucose by reducing your intake of refined carbs and bumping up healthy fats and protein while maintaining a scheduled eating pattern.
-Focus your intake on complex carbohydrates from fruits, whole grains, nuts, legumes and veggie trays.
+The key to sustainable energy is to maintain balanced blood glucose by reducing your intake of refined carbs and bumping up healthy fats and protein all while maintaining a scheduled eating pattern.
+Focus your intake on complex carbohydrates from fruits, whole grains, nuts, legumes, and veggie trays.
 If the dip sitting alongside the veggies happens to be guacamole, take a generous scoop.
 Guacamole is an excellent source of essential fats that fuel your metabolism and help you to feel full longer, so you don’t over-fill your plate.
 Include healthy fats from avocado, nuts and seeds or fish with every meal and snack.

-Gift yourself: Iron Vegan Sprouted Protein
+Gift yourself: Iron Vegan Sprouted Protein8